A Slice of Paradise on the NSW South Coast

 Our Shoalhaven Attractions Map

-We spent three days and two nights based in Mollymook and taking in the sights between Huskinson and Ulladulla.
+On our most recent visit, we spent three days and two nights based in Mollymook and taking in the sights between Huskinson and Ulladulla.
 Highlighted on this map are the places we ate, drank, slept and explored.

 Explore the waters of the bay with Jervis Bay Wild

-Jervis Bay is renown for its crystal clear waters and attracts lots of marine life, so spending some time out on the water is a no brainer.
+Jervis Bay is renowned for its crystal clear waters and attracts lots of marine life, so spending some time out on the water is a no brainer.
 You can get active and rent a kayak or go diving, or you could be lazy like us and head out on the Port Venture.

 We took a whale-watching cruise on a chilly winter morning earlier this year and had a fantastic day out.
 The staff made sure everyone was comfortable and gave a great commentary on both the bay and the whale migration.